awsdocs/aws-greengrass-developer-guide/doc_source/ml-feedback-connector.md

 Type: `string`
 Examples: `image/jpeg`, `application/json`, `audio/ogg`
 `s3-prefix`
 The key prefix to use for uploaded samples\.
 A prefix is similar to a directory name\.
 It allows you to store similar data under the same directory in a bucket\.
-For more information, see [Object key and metadata](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Object key and metadata](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) in the *Amazon Simple Storage Service User Guide*\.
 Required: `false`
 Type: `string`
 `file-ext`